cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 The simplest DB interface pattern to use (maps easy to table).

 **Row Data Gateway**
-Object that exactly mimics a single record (DB row). should contain only DB access logic and no domain logic (Active Record).
+Object that exactly mimics a single record (DB row), should contain only DB access logic and no domain logic (Active Record).

 **Active Record**